aamnah/opencart-auto-seo-url-generator/readme.md

 ## Force Updates

 You can force keyword updates to make sure your client is using the proper URL, but doing that you won't be able to customize keywords.
-Open the `.xml` file from this extension and find the variable `$force_keyword`, then set it to `true` to force keyword updates on every change or `false` to update only when the field keyword is empty.
+Open the `.ocmod.xml` file from this extension and find the variable `$force_keyword`, then set it to `true` to force keyword updates on every change or `false` to update only when the field keyword is empty.

 ## Requirements